St Mary's, Bourne Street: Present day

 The liturgy and worship at St Mary's combines Gregorian chant, Renaissance, Viennese and contemporary sacred music with the language of the Book of Common Prayer.
 The ceremonial is traditional.
-The musical staff is led by the Director of Music, Paul Brough, supported by the Organist, Richard Hills.
-Previous Directors of Music include David Trendell and William Whitehead.
+The musical staff is led by the Director of Music, Richard Pinel, supported by the Organist, Richard Hills.
+Previous Directors of Music include Paul Brough, David Trendell and William Whitehead.

 The parish stands within the Catholic tradition of the Church of England.
 It has passed resolutions A and B, thereby rejecting the ordination of women.
 The church is not a member of the traditionalist Catholic organisation, Forward in Faith, nor of the Liberal Catholic group, Affirming Catholicism.